Jamie Lee Curtis: 1970s: Early television roles and breakthrough with Halloween

 Curtis made her television debut in a 1977 episode of the drama series Quincy, M.E..
 She went on to guest star on several series, including The Hardy Boys/Nancy Drew Mysteries, Columbo, Charlie's Angels, The Love Boat, and Buck Rogers in the 25th Century.
 She appeared as Nurse Lt.
 Barbara Duran in the short-lived comedy series Operation Petticoat (1977–1978), based on the 1959 film that starred her father, Tony Curtis.
 Curtis was also a game show panelist on several episodes of Match Game.

 Her film debut occurred in John Carpenter's 1978 horror film Halloween, in which she played the role of Laurie Strode.
+The producer, Debra Hill, specifically cast Curtis because her mother, Janet Leigh, had been known as a horror icon due to her Oscar-nominated performance in Psycho.
 The film was a major success and was considered the highest-grossing independent film of its time, earning accolades as a classic horror film.
-The producer, Debra Hill, specifically cast Curtis because her mother, Janet Leigh, had been known as a horror icon due to her Oscar-nominated performance in Psycho.
-She would also return to the Halloween franchise seven times, playing Strode in the sequels Halloween II (1981), Halloween H20: 20 Years Later (1998), Halloween: Resurrection (2002), Halloween (2018), Halloween Kills (2021), and Halloween Ends (2022), and having an uncredited voice role in Halloween III: Season of the Witch (1982).

-After the major critical and commercial success of Halloween, Curtis was cast in several horror films, garnering her a reputation as a scream queen.